jaskieerr/Quick-weather/README.md

 4. Configure the backend:
    - Ensure Nginx and HAProxy are properly configured on your backend machine.
    - Set up firewall rules to allow necessary traffic.
+   - Install and configure PostgreSQL as the database.

 ## Usage